sandpiper-framework/sandpiper-web/content/en/blog/news/first-post/index.md

 {{< imgproc compliance Resize "400x" />}}

-The real value in **Level-1** is the consolidation of the many delivery requirements down to just one (including document submission forms, etc).
-Now you'd simply publish a file once, confident it would be delivered to all your trading partners that requested it.
+The real value in **Level-1** is consolidating the many industry delivery requirements down to just one (including document submission forms, etc).
+This means you'd publish a file just once, confident it would be delivered to all your trading partners that requested it.

 ### Project Status